 What will I be doing?

-As part of your English literature degree, your timetable will include a breakdown of your scheduled lessons with timeslots for you to be able to explore your independent research interest.
+As part of this English language course, your timetable will include a breakdown of your scheduled lessons with timeslots for you to explore your independent research interests.

 BE A PART OF A CREATIVE, SUPPORTIVE COMMUNITY